recursively/recursively.github.io/source/_posts/Scrape-Smart-Contract-Sourcecode.md

 ```shell
 geth --rpc --rpcaddr=127.0.0.1 --syncmode=full
 ```
 Then everything works well.
 If you don't want to sync the node into your local disk, you can also choose the public geth node like [infura](https://infura.io/) to use.
+In addition to the large usage of disk, the sync process will get extremely slower from block #2283397 to #2700031 because of the denial of service attack on 2016/09/18. (https://github.com/ethereumbook/ethereumbook/blob/develop/clients.asciidoc)

 ## Use the Etherscan APIs